intel/trustauthority-client-for-go/tdx-cli/README.md

 # Intel® Trust Authority TDX CLI
-This is the beta version of TDX CLI for attesting TDX TEE with Intel Trust Authority.
+An easy-to-use command line interface for attesting TDX TEE(TD) with Intel Trust Authority.
+The CLI is supposed to run inside a TD.

 ## Prerequisites

-The Intel Trust Authority TDX CLI has dependency on Intel SGX DCAP.
-Install TDX Attestation library devel packages from Intel SGX DCAP.
+The CLI has dependency on Intel SGX DCAP.
+Install TDX Attestation library dev package from Intel SGX DCAP.
+Instructions follows.

 ### For Ubuntu* OS
 Install the Debian package for `libtdx-attest-dev` following these steps: